madhavharshitcodes/SIH-Kolam-Project/README.md

-Kolam Design and Recreation Project
+<h1>Kolam Design and Recreation Project</h1>
-This project is being developed for the Smart India Hackathon 2025.
-The goal is to create a web application that can identify the design principles of traditional Kolam art and recreate them programmatically.
+<h2>This project is being developed for the Smart India Hackathon 2025.
+The goal is to create a web application that can identify the design principles of traditional Kolam art and recreate them programmatically.</h2>

-Tech Stack
+<h3>Tech Stack</h3>
 Backend: Python with Django

 Core Logic: Python with Pillow